VahidehRasekhi/twitter_sentiment_analysis/README.md

 ## Conclusion
-* The results of this study indicate that there is indeed a direct correlation between having positive/negative sentiment towards vaccintion and being willing to recieve the covid vaccine.
+* The results of this study indicate that there is indeed a direct correlation between having positive/negative sentiment towards vaccination and being willing to receive the covid vaccine.

 * The results show that more than 60% of people in the world have positive attitude towards vaccination and as of now about 61% of world population is fully vaccinated.